 The Lowell School District participates in the National School Lunch/Breakfast Program.
 The Food Service Department provides nutritionally balanced meals to all students.
-Breakfast and Lunch are free to all students in 2022-23 school year.
-A student may receive milk at no charge if it is part of a meal, but a la carte milk is \$0.50.
-For questions regarding meals, student nutrition, food allergies and program regulations, please contact Nathan Bowers, Food Service Coordinator, at (541) 937-2124.
+Breakfast and Lunch are available at no charge to all students in the 2023-24 school year.
+For questions regarding meals, student nutrition, food allergies and program regulations, please contact Nathan Bowers, Director of Student Nutrition Services, at (541) 937-2105.